New factory ring makers & online stores cause market misperceptions.

 tend to know very much about the intricacies of alloy content and phase states of steels, nor do many blacksmiths.
 It takes

-a bladesmith's intrigue to really explore these issues in an experiential way.
+a bladesmith or toolmaker's intrigue to really explore these issues in an experiential way.

 Will Damascus Rings Rust?